saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/argocd-error.jpg`} alt="Okay, thats all"/>
 </picture>

-So lets fix this.
+So let's fix this.

-## Connect Argocd with private repo declaratively

-### 👉 Step 1 - Generate ssh keypairs using terraform

-## Connect Argocd with private repo manually
+## Connect Argocd with private repo manually or declaratively

 ### 👉 Step 1 - Generate ssh keypairs

-You will need to generate a passwordless ssh keypairs, you can use either ```-P ""```, or using ```-N ''``` by, leaving the strings empty it will create our keypairs without need for cli interaction.
+You will need to generate a passwordless SSH key pair, you can use either ```-P ""```, or using ```-N ''``` by, leaving the strings empty it will create our keypairs without the need for CLI interaction.

 ```yaml
 ssh-keygen -t ed25519 -C blog.saintmalik.me -N '' -f argo